Chiragb16/Smart_ring/README.md

 Power Management
 Auto-sleep functionality for low power usage
-On-demand sensor activation using PMOS control Optimized for operation with CR2032 battery (~3V) Deep-sleep current < 10 µA (typical)
+Optimized for operation with CR2032 battery (~3V) Deep-sleep current < 10 µA (typical)

-How to Use
-Flash the firmware to the ESP32-C3 using USB-UART.
-Power the ring using 3.3V supply or CR2032 cell.
-Pair the ring with a smartphone app via BLE.
-Observe real-time vitals and activity data.

 Applications
 Continuous health monitoring